Everyone must stay at home to help stop the spread of coronavirus.

 We encourage you to make appointments with your "usual" doctor.
 This may not be the doctor with whom you are registered; it will be the doctor whom you know best.
 However, if you wish to discuss a problem with a doctor of a different sex, we will do our best to respect your request.
 There may be occasions when your"usual" doctor is not available.
 Please be prepared to accept an appointment with another doctor in these circumstances.

-There are currently three practice nurses and two advanced nurse practitioners who provide a diverse variety of care and treatments.
+There are currently four practice nurses and three advanced nurse practitioners who provide a diverse variety of care and treatments.

 Our HCAs are available on Monday to Friday from 8.30 am until 6.00 pm.
 Consultation is by appointment .

-The role is to promote the health and wellbeing of older people living at home, and those with complex care needs.
-This will include the development of preventative and support services, health assessment clinics, acting as point of contact, and troubleshooting/problem solving concerns for this group of patients, as appropriate.
+The role is to promote the health and wellbeing of older people living at home, and those with complex care needs including those with dementia.

 The surgery has phlebotomy services Monday to Friday, 8.30 am until 12.00 noon.